 Because of the unique shape of ATVs and how they are driven, there are several types of injuries that are more common than others.
 These injuries include:

-• Paralysis: Spinal cord injuries are very possible if a rider is thrown from the ATV and lands awkwardly on their head or neck.
+• Paralysis: Spinal cord injuries are very possible if a rider is thrown from the ATV and lands awkwardly on their head or neck, or if the ATV lands on top of the rider.

 • Broken Bones: Being thrown off the ATV or having it roll over on top of you can result in broken bones.
 Collar bones, leg bones, and arm bones are all commonly broken in ATV accidents.

-In addition to these injuries, cuts, scrapes, and bruises are likely to happen any time there is an accident.
-While these might not be too severe, they can cause unnecessary pain and be debilitating in their own rights
+In addition to these injuries, cuts, scrapes, bruises, sprains, tears, and more are likely to happen any time there is an accident.
+While these might not be too severe, they can cause unnecessary pain and be debilitating in their own rights.

 Ways to Prevent ATV Accidents and Injuries